MarginalProtocol/book/src/v1/periphery/contracts/interfaces/IV1Migrator.sol/interface.IV1Migrator.md

 Migrates liquidity to Marginal v1 by removing liquidity from Uniswap v3

-*Slippage protection is enforced via `amount{0,1}Min`, which should be a discount of the expected values of the maximum amount of Marginal v1 liquidity that the Uniswap v3 liquidity can get.*
+*Slippage protection is enforced via `amount{0,1}MinToRemove` on Uniswap v3 decrease liquidity and `amount{0,1}MinToMigrate` on Marginal v1 add liquidity.
+Must approve `IV1Migrator` as spender of `params.tokenId` or set approval for all prior to calling migrate.*

 ```solidity